aink99/chef_doc/README.md

 Generate cookbook template
 --------------------------

-Configure your get settings (Only if you have not done it brefore)
+Configure your get settings (Only if you have not done it before)

 git config \--global user.email \"sebastien.chartrand\@fujitsu.com\"